 Regrade Requests must be submitted through Gradescope within three (3) business days of the grade being published.
-Regrade Requests should be submitted per question and should abide by the communication policies of KSU.
-You will receive an email from Gradescope (to your KSU Student Email) when the grades are published with the end date for regrade requests for each test/exam.
+You will receive an email from Gradescope (to your KSU Student Email) when the grades are published with the end date for regrade requests for each assignment/exam.